Watercolor resist art with crayons or oil pastels and liquid watercolors is a simple and beautiful art technique for kids of all ages.

 Finally, let your artwork dry and display it.

-We often tape sheets of watercolor paper to pieces of cardboard first for our toddler art classes.
+We often tape sheets of watercolor paper to pieces of cardboard or trays for our toddler art classes.
 We like to do this (when we have the extra time) for a few reasons:

 - The tape creates a nice, white border around the artwork (you remove it after letting the watercolor paint dry).
 You can use masking tape, washi tape, or blue painter’s tape.